Friday, January 11, 2019

 Format: PAL VHS, Japanese Dialogue with English Subtitles

-Format: Region B Blu-ray, NTSC, Japanese Dialogue with optional English Dub and English Subtitles
+Format: Region Free Blu-ray, NTSC, Japanese Dialogue with optional English and Japanese Subtitles

 Currently in Print (as of writing): Yes